master-hax/pixel-backup-gang/docs/NETWORK_DRIVES.md

 ### building it yourself with nix
 1. check your device's build number (Settings → About phone → Build number)
-1. build it, substituting your device codename (`marlinBuilds`, currently the only one supported) and build number for `<BUILD_ID>`:
+1. build it, substituting your device codename (`marlin`, currently the only one supported) and build number for `<BUILD_ID>`:
-   `nix build 'github:master-hax/pixel-backup-gang#marlinBuilds."<BUILD_ID>".magiskBootImages.specialNfs'`
+   `nix build 'github:master-hax/pixel-backup-gang#marlin."<BUILD_ID>".magiskBootImages.specialNfs'`
-   * e.g. `nix build 'github:master-hax/pixel-backup-gang#marlinBuilds."QP1A.191005.007.A3".magiskBootImages.specialNfs'`
+   * e.g. `nix build 'github:master-hax/pixel-backup-gang#marlin."QP1A.191005.007.A3".magiskBootImages.specialNfs'`
    * this produces `result/boot.img`

 ### downloading a prebuilt boot.img from github